kmehltretter82/frama-c-linux/KERNEL.md

 immediately, making the rejected ioctl's mutation architectural rather than merely pending.
 The patch carries the identified `Fixes:` tag, passes strict `checkpatch`, and builds both `guest.o` and the ARM64 `external_aborts` selftest.
+A focused run under QEMU TCG starts both CPUs at EL2 and initializes KVM in VHE mode.
+With an identical selftest binary, initramfs, command line, and kernel configuration, baseline `548e7bcd0c54` reaches the test's unexpected data-abort handler and exits 254; fixed `fd918c259a80` passes and exits 0.
+This confirms the bug at runtime in an emulated ARM64 environment.
-Runtime ARM64 execution, maintainer review, and upstream acceptance remain open.
+Physical hardware coverage, maintainer review, and upstream acceptance remain open.

 Revision `3d8d9df6a6` now detects this source shape without the scenario-specific assertion.
 Its mutation summaries require a visible write, directly or through